The Manson Family (film): Production

 Despite support from various people, including members of the band Skinny Puppy, who provided a musical score (in the form of Download's Charlie's Family album), the film remained incomplete.
 A rough cut version screened at a number of festivals during 1997, including at the Fantasia Film Festival in July of that year.

 Classification

 Despite not being banned in any country in the world, it is classified harshly in almost all countries of the world due to its graphic violence and sexuality.

 Release

+In 2003, the film screened at FrightFest in London under the title of Charlie's Family.
+During the screening, cinema staff called the police when bikers started a punch-up.

 The film was released in a now out-of-print combination Blu-ray and DVD set in 2003 by Severin Films.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 32 critics.
-On Metacritic, the film has a score of 56 out of 100 based on reviews from 17 critics, indicating "mixed or average reviews".
+Dennis Harvey of Variety wrote, "Not everyone will appreciate The Manson Family (a strong stomach plus knowledge of both the actual events and the vintage shlock cinema Van Bebber subtly mimics and parodies here will help), but it's hard to imagine anyone finding the pic forgettable."

+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote, "It filled me with disgust and dismay, but I believe it was intended to, and in that sense was a success.
+It has an undeniable power and effect, but be sure you understand what you are getting yourself into.
+This is not a 'horror' film or an 'underground' film, but an act of transgression so extreme and uncompromised, and yet so amateurish and sloppy, that it exists in a category of one film — this film."